CEO of the Capital City College Group

 Principal of City and Islington College

-Andy Forbes is currently Principal of the College of Haringey, Enfield and North East London, having served for six years as Principal of Hertford Regional College.
-Previously he was Vice Principal at Blackpool and the Fylde College, and before that he was Director of Widening Participation at The Oldham College.
+Andy Forbes is currently Principal of City and Islington College, having previously been Principal at the College of Haringey, Enfield and North East London.
+Before he joined CONEL, he served for six years as Principal of Hertford Regional College.
+His extensive further education experience also includes Vice Principal at Blackpool and the Fylde College, and Director of Widening Participation at Oldham College.
 He began his career as a secondary school teacher of English and Drama, before making the transition to further education by joining Manchester College.
-He has served as a school governor, Chair of a Housing Association, Chair of Oldham Race Equality Partnership and specialist adviser to the Parliamentary Select Committee on Social Cohesion.
+He has served as a school governor, chair of a housing association, chair of Oldham Race Equality Partnership and specialist adviser to the Parliamentary Select Committee on Social Cohesion.
 His work with Oldham Housing Department won a National Training Award in 1996.
 He served for seven years as a member of the OCR Examinations Board Policy Committee and more recently has been a Trustee of UCAS.
 He is now Chair of the Board of UCAS Media.
 Andy has a Degree in English and an MA from Cambridge University and a PGCE and Diploma in Management Sciences from Manchester University.